 - Cultural training and continued counseling

-In addition to higher salary and benefits, most companies use tax equalization to ensure that both their local and expat employees have the same tax burden.
+In addition to higher salary and expat employee benefits, most companies use tax equalization to ensure that both their local and expat employees have the same tax burden.
 When a company uses tax equalization, they calculate what the employee’s tax burden would have been at home, and deduct that money from the employee’s paycheck at regular intervals.
 The company then pays the employee’s actual tax burden in the country in which the employee resides.

 In countries where the tax burden is lower than the home country, the company may save some money.
 However, tax equalization programs can create a compliance problem, and their complexities can also increase labor costs at home.